 Let’s explore how we can navigate this journey together, focusing on solutions that prioritize your well-being and comfort.

 If you or a loved one is experiencing symptoms like shortness of breath, fatigue, or fluid retention, it’s important to know you’re not alone.
 These symptoms can significantly affect your quality of life, especially for older adults who may be managing multiple health issues.
-Shortness of breath can also indicate valve disease, where improper valve function forces the heart to work harder, leading to similar distressing symptoms.
+Shortness of breath can also indicate valve disease, where forces the heart to work harder, leading to similar distressing symptoms.

 It's also important to address the financial aspects of cardiac treatments, as these can significantly impact older individuals.
 Engaging in collaborative decision-making and incorporating specialized palliative care can enhance the management of cardiovascular issues, ensuring you receive comprehensive care that meets your specific needs.
 Additionally, managing comorbidities is vital for improving outcomes in those with cardiovascular conditions.
 New therapies and the involvement of pharmacists in medication adherence are also crucial components of effective cardiac dysfunction management.